Stack effect: In buildings

+Usefulness in passive cooling

+Some buildings are designed with strategically placed openings at different heights to induce the stack effect where cool air enters through low-level windows or vents, and warm air escapes through higher-level openings like skylights, roof vents, or clerestory windows.
+This vertical movement of air creates a natural ventilation system that can significantly reduce indoor temperatures.
+Combining the stack effect with cross ventilation, where airflow moves across the building from one side to the other, can enhance the overall cooling effect.

+The stack effect is used both in traditional buildings and modern green architecture.
+Examples of traditional usage include the wind towers common in Middle Eastern architecture, which capture and direct cooler breezes into the building while expelling hot air to maintain comfortable indoor temperatures.
+Contemporary sustainable buildings often make use of the stack effect along with related non-electric techniques like ground coupling, earth sheltering, and evaporative cooling to enhance the passive cooling profile of a building.
+By carefully designing the building's structure, orientation and ventilation paths, architects can leverage the stack effect to reduce reliance on mechanical cooling systems and improve overall energy efficiency.

 Normal and reverse stack effect

 Two regimes of stack effect can exist in buildings: normal and reverse.
 Normal stack effect occurs in buildings which are maintained at a higher temperature than the outdoor environment.
 Warm air within the building has a low density (or high specific volume) and exhibits a greater buoyancy force.
 Consequently, it rises from lower levels to upper levels through penetrations between floors.
 This presents a situation where floors underneath the neutral axis of the building have a net negative pressure, whereas floors above the neutral axis have a net positive pressure.
 The net negative pressure on lower floors can induce outdoor air to infiltrate the building through doors, windows, or ductwork without backdraft dampers.
 Warm air will attempt to exfiltrate the building envelope through floors above the neutral axis.

 Mechanical refrigeration equipment provides sensible and latent cooling during summer months.
 This reduces the dry-bulb temperature of the air within the building relative to the outdoor ambient air.
 It also decreases the specific volume of the air contained within the building, thereby reducing the buoyancy force.
 Consequently, cool air will travel vertically down the building through elevator shafts, stairwells, and unsealed utility penetrations (i.e., hydronics, electric and water risers).
 Once the conditioned air reaches the bottom floors underneath the neutral axis, it exfiltrates the building envelopes through unsealed openings such as through dampers, curtainwall, etc. The exfiltrating air on floors underneath the neutral axis will induce outdoor air to infiltrate the building envelope through unsealed openings.